ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 | **Resolved** | The total number of messages from Exchange, Teams, and third-party data sources classified as **Resolved**|

 > [!NOTE]
-> Supervision policies must first be provisioned before they will appear in this report.
-Additionally, if policies are deleted, historical data is still shown.
+> Supervision policies must be provisioned before they appear in reports.
+If policies are deleted, historical data is still shown.
 However, they're indicated as a "Non-existent policy" and the **Export** function isn't available.

 ## Audit